 Do you have a toxic relationship with money?
-Lately, I’ve been thinking a lot about people’s relationship with money.
+Lately, I’ve been thinking a lot about people’s relationships with money.

 It fascinates me that everybody has drastically different relationships with money.
 Like your relationship with other people, your relationship with money forms at a young age.

 Maybe your parents were relaxed about money and never talked about it, and you never really thought about it until you became an adult.

 Or on the flip side, maybe your parents were always talking or stressing about money to you.

 Perhaps you had parents that taught you how to save and invest and how to grow your money.
 All of these experiences combine to shape your relationship with money from a young age.
 Which relationship type are you?

 Overall, you might fit into one of the categories here.
 But the primary warning sign of a bad relationship with money is one thing: if money frequently causes a lot of stress in your life.